ecmwf/metview-docs/docs/confluence/tutorials/data_analysis_and_vis/data_part_2.rst

 Now we will create a new geopoints variable, and set its lats, lons and values to those from the CSV data.

 First, use the ``values()`` function to extract arrays of lats, lons and T2m from the CSV data.
-These will be returned in variables of type `vector <https://confluence.ecmwf.int/display/METV/Vectors>`_ - this is an in-memory array of double-precision numbers.
+These will be returned in variables of type :ref:`vector <macro_vector>` - this is an in-memory array of double-precision numbers.

 .. code-block::